LuckyGeorge1975/tdc.game.chaosoverlord/Planning/chaosoverlord.architecture.md

 ### Deterministic RNG Flow
 1. `ScenarioService` chooses or generates a seed (persisted in `ScenarioConfig`/`GameState`).
 2. `IRngService.Reset(seed)` primes the `DeterministicRngService`.
-3. Systems requiring randomness (future recruitment, combat) consume `IRngService` methods; replaying with the same seed reproduces outcomes.
+3. Systems requiring randomness (recruitment pool, future combat) consume `IRngService` methods; replaying with the same seed reproduces outcomes.
+The site allocator uses the same service to provide deterministic sector assignments.

 ---

-This overview will evolve as upcoming tasks (timeline polish, sector class metadata, Silver City cons) land.
+This overview will evolve as upcoming tasks (chaos payout/crackdown hooks, timeline polish, Silver City cons) land.
 Please keep it in sync when introducing new services or modifying interaction patterns.